Virgil Abloh — Vuitton designer and style visionary — dies at 41

 “Through it all, his work ethic, infinite curiosity, and optimism never wavered.
 Virgil was driven by his dedication to his craft and to his mission to open doors for others and create pathways for greater equality in art and design,” the statement read.
 “He often said, ‘Everything I do is for the 17-year-old version of myself,’ believing deeply in the power of art to inspire future generations.”

-Abloh was born in Rockville, Ill., to Ghanaian immigrant parents.
-He studied civil engineering at the University of Wisconsin-Madison and earned his master’s degree in architecture at the Illinois Institute of Technology.
-Though he never officially studied design, his seamstress mother taught him basics of the trade.
+“We are all shocked by this terrible news,” Louis Vuitton Moet Hennessy chief executive Bernard Arnault said in a statement.
+“Virgil was not only a genius designer and a visionary, he was also a man with a beautiful soul and great wisdom. ”

 Abloh was regarded as one of the most influential and powerful Black designers of his generation.
-An artistic polymath, he also worked as a DJ who played festivals and opened for artists such as Travis Scott.
+An artistic polymath, he also worked as a DJ who played festivals such as Chicago’s Lollapalooza and opened for artists such as Travis Scott.
 He also served as a longtime creative director for rapper Kanye West, who told the New York Times that Abloh was “one of the smartest, fastest, most innovative people I’ve created with.”
+In 2011, he earned a Grammy nomination for his art direction of West and Jay-Z’s collaborative album “Watch the Throne.”

-In 2018, he was named as the artistic director of Louis Vuitton’s menswear collection, and Time Magazine named him as one its 100 most influential people alive.
+When he began breaking into the fashion world, he remembered feeling like an outsider.
+“We got into about 60 percent of the shows,” he told W Magazine about attending his first fashion shows in Paris with West.
+“We were a generation that was interested in fashion and weren’t supposed to be there.
+We saw this as our chance to participate and make current culture.
+In a lot of ways, it felt like we were bringing more excitement than the industry was.”

-The Washington Post’s Robin Givhan described Abloh as “a designer who has been able to distill pop culture, the zeitgeist, the aura of cool, the glamour of celebrity and a kind of glossy hipster diversity down into motorcycle jackets, T-shirts and sneakers.”
+After launching Off-White in 2013, with clothing featuring bold diagonal stripes and his iconic “everything in quotes” philosophy (think: a black dress with “little black dress” or a scarf with “scarf” written on it in quotes), he quickly ascended to industry leader.
+Vox dubbed Off-White “the hottest fashion brand in the world.”
+W called Abloh “the King of Social Media Superinfluencers.”

 “In a way, all of my output has been to make a compelling case for me to take on a role such as this,” Abloh told the New York Times of the appointment.
 “I think of it as kind of the ultimate collaboration.”